 #8 Put On Your Best Smile

 According to a report by Experian, 56% of brands using an emoji in their email subject lines had a higher “email open” rate.
-However, some images, GIFs or emojis might not be visible for all recipients.
-Make sure to send your marketing emails to different domains as a test before sending it out.
+However, some images, GIFs, or emojis might not be visible to all recipients.
+Make sure to send your marketing emails to different domains as a test before sending them out.
 This way you can verify if your audience will be able to view the full content of the email.